peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-An arbitrary-precision decimal number with the closest representable value to the given integer.
+An arbitrary-precision decimal number with the closest representable value to the specified integer.

 <a id="Invert_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Invert